 Field Trips for Other Educational Institutions

-Supervised independent undergraduate research sponsored by the NSF Research Experiences for Undergraduates, Multicultural Initiative in the Marine Sciences: Undergraduate Participation and COSEE programs, included 19 annually in 2008-2010 and 24 in 2011 and 20 in 2012.
-These 101 students were recruited from Western Washington University and 72 other colleges and universities around the nation.
-A total of 22 Master’s theses were completed during 2008-2012 through WWU’s Marine and Estuarine Science Program.
-Another 7 thesis projects are currently underway.
+Supervised independent undergraduate research sponsored by the NSF Research Experiences for Undergraduates, Multicultural Initiative in the Marine Sciences: Undergraduate Participation and COSEE programs, included 8 annually in 2016.
+In the 5-year period 2012-2016 a total of 78 students were recruited from Western Washington University and 57 other colleges and universities around the nation.
+A total of 17 Master’s theses were completed during 2012-2016 through WWU’s Marine and Estuarine Science Program.
+Another 11 thesis projects are currently underway.